-In 2022/23 the average hourly rate of pay for women remained lower than that of men.
-However, there has been a decrease in both the mean and medium gender pay gap from the previous year.
+In 2023/24 the average hourly rate of pay for women remained lower than that of men.
+Whilst there has been a slight decrease in the mean GPG, which aligns with the decrease seen in previous years, the median GPG increased by 2% from the previous year, and currently sits at the highest it has been since at least 2019, where it was 5.30%.